System-atic SEAS Change Strategy

 We use our SEAS Change theory framework in everything we do: virtually any plan or policy or program, which we advocate for and get implemented must be: super-Scalable, extremely Effective, Affordable for all, & sustainably Self-funding [S-E-A-S].

 Many programs can have an impact on a small scale of several hundred or thousand people.
-But with 1 of 3 lower-income children heading for diabetes as adults—and 2/3 of all adults projected to have some type of chronic health conditions, at ever-younger ages—we must focus increasingly on strategies that can be scaled up to millions of people.
-This makes the K-12 setting essential—a once-in-a-lifetime 13-year-long “captive audience”—already being transported, taught & fed daily, with the vast majority of the costs already paid for—with the option to readily add incremental staff, equipment & facilities for physical education & activity, nutrition & other health education, and social-emotional learning.
+But with 1 of 3 children already heading for diabetes as adults—and 2/3 of all adults projected to have some type of chronic health conditions, at ever-younger ages—we must focus increasingly on strategies that can be scaled up to millions of people.
+This makes the K-12 setting essential—a once-in-a-lifetime 13-year-long “captive audience”—already being transported, taught & fed daily, with the vast majority of the costs already paid for—with the option to readily add incremental staff, equipment & facilities for physical education & activity, nutrition & other health education, and mental health education.

 We focus on programs proven to achieve world-changing, evidence-based outcomes.
 We have a commitment to excellence, including understanding local needs and contexts, high quality service delivery, on-going support, and continuous improvement.
 Transparency and accountability, including regular performance measurement and objective evaluations, are essential to demonstrate success to funders, political leaders, and the public, and maintain financial and political support.